-Prepping your Pixel or Nexus device for the Android 8.1 Oreo update could go a long way toward preventing problems and serious headaches.
+Prepping your Pixel or Nexus device for a new Android 8.1 Oreo build could go a long way toward preventing problems and serious headaches.

-Google’s new Android Oreo update will improve your device in a variety of ways and most of you will want to install Android 8.1 Oreo on your phone or tablet.
+Google’s new Android Oreo update will improve your device’s security and most of you will want to install the March Android 8.1 Oreo build on your device.
 Just make sure you do some prep work first.

-The unpredictable nature of major upgrades is precisely we recommend preparing yourself, and your device, for Android 8.1 Oreo.
+The unpredictable nature of Android upgrades is why we recommend preparing yourself, and your device, for the move.
 There’s no telling what will happen once you begin the download and installation process.

 Get Familiar with Android 8.1

-If you avoided the Android 8.1 beta and/or you haven't dug into Android 8.1's changes, make sure you do that before you install the software on your phone or tablet.
+If you've skipped security updates or Android 8.1 itself, make sure you get familiar with the changes before you install the latest build on your phone or tablet.
 This way, you won't be caught off guard.

-If you didn't use the Android 8.1 beta on your Nexus or Pixel device you might not have a firm grasp on the differences between Android 8.0 and Android 8.1.
+If for some odd reason you're still lingering around on Android 8.0 you might not have a firm grasp on the differences between Android 8.0 and Android 8.1.
 We encourage you to get comfortable with those changes before you make your move.

 To help, we've put together a guide that will take you through the Android 8.1 update and its features.
 Google's also put together its own guide that will help you track down the most notable features and enhancements.